dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/multimedia--animations--and-motion.md

 - There must be a way to pause, stop, or hide background videos longer than 5 seconds (and please don’t play it automatically)
 - Even for short background videos, a pause button is nice, or a way to opt out
 - Keep motion minimal in background videos to avoid being distracting
-- Please no sound, I’m begging you–it’s bad for all users, but especially so for ones using screen readers
+- Please no sound, I’m begging you—it’s bad for all users, but especially so for ones using screen readers

 ### Animations from Interactions